Ministry of Police (France): History

 During its existence and after years of troubles, the ministry was able to create a database of known criminals and offenders which reportedly helped to stabilize the regime.

-Its administration was merged with the interior portfolio in 1818 by Louis XVIII.
+Its administration was merged with the interior portfolio in 1818 by King Louis XVIII.
 In 1852, President Louis-Napoléon Bonaparte recreated the ministry for his friend Charlemagne de Maupas, but it was definitely abolished a year and a half later.

 Minister

 Organization

 The headquarters of the department were located at the Hôtel de Juigné, Quai Malaquais.